HackYourFuture/JavaScript3/Week3/MAKEME.md

 | ErrorView.js | Renders an error, of present. |
 | Util.js | Provides utility functions. |

->For this part of the homework you should modify the **xxxView.js** files, by adding and adapting code from your non-OOP version of the homework to these files.
+>For this part of the homework you should modify the **RepoView.js**, **ContributorsView.js** and the **ErrorView.js** files, by adding and adapting code from your non-OOP version of the homework to these files.
 You should also copy the styling from your non-OOP version.
 Other files should not be modified.

 _Read:_